chenmiaomiao/eca/README.md

 +   The files include twodim.py, threedim.py, bc.py, wis.py, mnist.py correspoinding to 2D, 3D, Wis1992, Wis1995, MNIST data set mentioned in the article.

-+   Set the *to_train* option to True otherwise it will just test on previous saved model.
++   Set the *to_train* option to be True otherwise it will just test on previous saved model.

 +   Then train on Wis1992 should be